 If you are less concerned with brightness and more concerned with marking a pathway or driveway, several options are great for the job.
 The Gigalumi Solar Pathway Lights make a pretty pattern on the ground that is also useful for seeing where you're stepping at night.
 The TomCare Solar Flickering Flames won't light up obstacles, but they do give off the appearance of being actual flames.
 The Sunnest Solar Lights hardly put off any amount of luminosity, but they work perfectly as markers.

 Next, we carefully inspected each version of outdoor solar lights for differences in design and functionality.
 Some are simplistic and are up and running in a matter of seconds, and others require tools to mount to a wall or adjust the settings.
 Finally, we considered the style and appearance of each model.

 When it comes to stake versions, we found the most stylish model to be the Gigalumi Solar Pathway Lights.
 With a bronze metal finish and the on/off switch hidden below the cap, this model scored extra points for its elegant look.

 We recommend the Sunnest Solar Lights if you're looking for the most basic, straightforward look out of a stake light.
 They are very plain looking, but for some people, that may be the desired look.
 The on/off switch is conveniently located on the underside of the light to keep it out of sight and out of the elements.

 It's hard not to like the look of the TomCare Solar Flickering Flames Torches.
 These devices give off the appearance of real flames, but with none of the hassle of a real fire.
 They have a simple on/off button on the shaft near the base of the light.

 The motion sensor floodlight versions that we are fans of have two different types of on/off switch.
-The URPOWER has a small hole containing the button that needs to be pushed with a slender object such as a paperclip or earring.
+The URPOWER has a small hole containing the button that needs to be pushed with a narrow object such as a paperclip or earring.

 — Ross Patton and Michelle Powell